shravya-mutyala/world-news-generator/README.md

 MIT License - feel free to modify and use for your projects!

----

 ## 🤝 Contributing

 1. Fork the repository
-2. Create a feature branch
+2. Create a feature branch (`git checkout -b feature/amazing-feature`)
-3. Make your changes
+3. Commit your changes (`git commit -m 'Add amazing feature'`)
-4. Submit a pull request
+4. Push to the branch (`git push origin feature/amazing-feature`)
+5. Open a Pull Request

 ---

-**Enjoy your daily dose of diverse, AI-summarized news! 📰✨**
+**Enjoy your modern, AI-powered news dashboard! 📰✨**

+*Built with ❤️ using Flask, NewsAPI, and Hugging Face AI*